sabariyuhendh/SDE_Tracker/replit.md

 - Delete student functionality in admin panel

 ## Current Status
-The application has been successfully converted to a frontend-only implementation:
+The application has been successfully converted to use real web scraping:
+- ✅ Real TUF web scraping using Puppeteer from A2Z Sheet data
+- ✅ Clickable student names that link to TUF profiles
+- ✅ Backend API endpoints for test, individual, and bulk scraping
-- ✅ Hardcoded data layer with React state management
+- ✅ Auto-scraping functionality with real API calls
-- ✅ All components updated with consistent styling
+- ✅ Complete scraper management interface with real data
-- ✅ Simple Vite dev server without database dependencies
-- ✅ Navigation system working across all pages
 - ✅ Admin panel for student management
-- ✅ Leaderboard with sorting capabilities
+- ✅ Leaderboard with real progress data
-- ✅ Demo scraper management interface

-**Ready for Vercel deployment**: The application now works entirely with frontend hardcoded data and can be deployed to Vercel without any backend dependencies.
+**Real Data Scraping Active**: The application now fetches authentic data from TUF website A2Z Sheet section only, ignoring SDE Sheet, Blind 75, and other sections as requested.